ineffably/vibe-space-shooter/memory-bank/activeContext.md

 ## Learnings and Insights

+- Power-up and shield systems significantly enhance gameplay depth:
+  - Requiring players to make strategic decisions (risk vs. reward)
+  - Creating a tiered damage system with shield as a buffer
+  - Using visual cues to indicate shield health improves player feedback
+  - Proper collision detection is important for reliable power-up collection
+  - The drop rate (20%) is a good balance between rarity and availability
 - Sound systems in web games require robust implementation:
   - HTML5 Audio API has limitations with multiple sound instances and mobile browser support
   - Howler.js provides a more reliable solution for game audio needs